 Substance abuse issues have long been part of public assistance policy discussions.
 States have proposed drug testing of applicants and recipients of public welfare benefits since federal welfare reform in 1996.
 The federal rules permit drug testing as part of the Temporary Assistance for Needy Families block grant.
 In recent years, many states have proposed some form of drug testing or screening for applicants.
 In 2009, over 20 states proposed legislation that would require drug testing as a condition of eligibility for public assistance programs.
 In 2010 at least 12 states had similar proposals.
 None of these proposals became law because most of the legislation was focused on “suspicionless” or “random” drug testing, which is at odds with a 2003 Michigan Court of Appeals case.
 Marchwinski v.
 Howard ruled that subjecting every welfare applicant in Michigan to a drug test without reason to believe that drugs were being used, was unconstitutional.

 The proposals gained momentum beginning in in the 2011 session.
-Three states passed legislation in 2011, four states enacted laws in 2012, two states passed legislation in 2013, and one state has passed legislation in 2013, bringing the total number of states to eight.
+Three states passed legislation in 2011, four states enacted laws in 2012, two states passed legislation in 2013, and one state has passed legislation in 2014, bringing the total number of states to ten.
 In 2013, Kansas enacted legislation to require drug testing for applicants and recipients suspected of using controlled substances.
 In 2012, Utah passed legislation requiring applicants to complete a written questionnaire screening for drug use and Georgia passed legislation requiring drug tests for all applicants for Temporary Assistance for Needy Families.
 Tennessee approved a bill to require the department to develop a plan for substance abuse testing for all applicants and Oklahoma passed a measure requiring all applicants for TANF to be screened for illegal drug use.